knpuniversity/rest/knpu/episode2/hal-collection.rst

 UnitTester.
 This is line 84, so let's run this test first to make sure it fails.
 And it does.

-The HATEOAS library has its own way of dealing with collection.
+The HATEOAS library has its own way of dealing with collections.
 If you scroll to the top of its docs, you'll see a section all about this.
 First of all, don't worry about this PaginatedRepresentation thing, we're going to talk about that later - it's not nearly as scary as it looks here.
 If we have